 Transplant cabbage plants during the spring and early summer after they have been hardened off.
 Allow at least 2 feet between plants so large heads can develop.
 Cabbage can withstand a light frost, so don’t worry about strictly steering clear of cold temperatures.
 Cabbages grow best in cooler weather of around 59 to 68 degrees F and should not be transplanted when temperatures reach 77 degrees F or above.

-Excerpt from Vegetable Gardens, Spring Edition part of the Popular Gardening Series, with permission from its publisher, I-5 Publishing, LLC.
-Purchase Vegetable Gardens, Spring Edition, here.
+Excerpt from Vegetable Gardens, Spring Edition part of the Popular Gardening Series, with permission from its publisher, I-5 Publishing LLC.